Chart Color Schemes

 Maclean is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Maclean's dwelling structure, as per the latest Census, consisted of 87.6% houses and 12.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NSW's 82.6% houses and 17.4% other dwellings.
-Home ownership in Maclean was at 47.7%, with mortgaged dwellings at 20.0% and rented ones at 32.3%.
-The median monthly mortgage repayment was $1,387, below Non-Metro NSW's average of $1,733.
-The median weekly rent figure in Maclean was $330, matching Non-Metro NSW's figure.
-Nationally, Maclean's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Maclean's dwelling structures, as per the latest Census, consisted of 87.6% houses and 12.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Maclean stood at 47.7%, with mortgaged dwellings at 20.0% and rented ones at 32.3%.
+The median monthly mortgage repayment was $1,387, lower than Regional NSW's average of $1,733.
+The median weekly rent in Maclean was $330, matching Regional NSW's figure.
+Nationally, Maclean's mortgage repayments were significantly lower at $1,387 compared to the Australian average of $1,863, while rents were substantially below the national figure of $375 at $330.

 Frequently Asked Questions - Housing